pypestream/contact-center-connect/docs/add-new-service.md

   }
 ```

-* then define getter to expose it from ccp sdk
+* Then define getter to expose it from ccp sdk

 ```ts
 // lib/sdk/src/ccp.ts